 - Blue glitter glue

 - Cover the cardboard with white utility paper

-- Hot glue about 10-12 pinecones onto each cardboard.
-This must be done by an adult.
+- Hot glue about 10-12 pinecones onto each cardboard (adult supervision).

 - Have your kids/grandkids squirt different colors of paint over the pinecones

 - Use blue glitter glue to create a lake in your pinecone forest